-- The removal of dead, diseased and dying branches; - The removal of vegetation growing onto/over footpaths, parking areas and proposed buildings and any other location where it may present a hazard to the users of the site: - Inspection for, and reporting of, any incidence of pests and disease. - Management should seek to retain existing tree heights and be undertaken only by suitably skilled and qualified arboriculturalist; - Any branches requiring removal should be cut accordance with BS 3998:2010 Tree work - Recommendations: - If pollarding or coppicing of individual existing trees is deemed necessary by a suitably skilled and qualified arboriculturalist, once started it is important to keep trees within the specified rotation. lapse in management may result in the development of heavy branches and or stems, dense crown foliage and decay or disease associated with heavy pruning; - Cut material of appropriate size should be retained as large wood/habitat piles within, and around, the informal POS areas.
+- The removal of dead, diseased and dying branches; - The removal of vegetation growing onto/over footpaths, parking areas and proposed buildings and any other location where it may present a hazard to the users of the site;

+Inspection for, and reporting of, any incidence of pests and disease.

+- Management should seek to retain existing tree heights and be undertaken only by suitably skilled and qualified arboriculturalist; - Any branches requiring removal should be cut in accordance with BS 3998:2010 Tree work Recommendations; - If pollarding or coppicing of individual existing trees is deemed necessary by a suitably skilled and qualified arboriculturalist, once started it is important to keep trees within the specified rotation.
+Lapses in management may result in the development of heavy branches and or stems, dense crown foliage and decay or disease associated with heavy pruning; - Cut material of appropriate size should be retained as large wood/habitat piles within, and around, the site in locations to be agreed with the project Ecologist.
 These wood/habitat piles will provide additional habitat for reptiles and invertebrates, particularly when combined with any arisings form construction work, such as broken brick, large stones and small rocks; - Trees across the site situated within existing tree groups will need minimal management.
 Works will consist of removing broken, dead and or dying branches where trees are in close proximity to public footpaths, open space and buildings.
-All tree work will again be in accordance with BS 3998:2010 Tree work - Recommendations; - An annual check for the presence of invasive, pernicious weeds should be undertaken be removed by hand (best practice methodology will be followed when removing plants; shrubs will be carefully removed from the ground by hand, taking care to remove any loose berries which may be shed during removal, cut down/chipped/burned on site and where necessary disposed of to landfill to prevent the risk of spread) also see associated CEMP and Habitat Management Plan; and - Litter, debris and other extraneous material in general should be removed.

-3.2 Existing Neutral/Basic Grassland (see Areas 1 and 2 on Landscape Layout M2685.04E)
+All tree work will again be in accordance with BS 3998:2010 Tree work - Recommendations; - An annual check for the presence of invasive, pernicious weeds should be undertaken and if present, will be removed (best practice methodology will be followed when removing plants; shrubs will be carefully removed from the ground by hand, taking care to remove any loose berries which may be shed during removal, cut down/chipped/burned on site and where necessary disposed of to landfill to prevent the risk of spread) also see associated CEMP and Habitat Management Plan; and - Litter, debris and other extraneous material in general should be removed. - 3.2 Existing Neutral/Basic Grassland (see Area 1 on the Landscape Layout M2685.04S)